microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Investigating the learning process

 As we have mentioned, the learning process is a balance between exploration and exploration of gained knowledge about the structure of problem space.
-We have seen that the result of learning (the ability to help an agent to find a short path to the goal) has improved, but it is also interesting to observe how the average path length behaves during the learning process:
+We have seen that the results of learning (the ability to help an agent to find a short path to the goal) has improved, but it is also interesting to observe how the average path length behaves during the learning process:

 <img src="images/lpathlen1.png"/>

+The learnings can be summarized as:

+- **Average path length increases**.
 What we see here is that at first, the average path length increases.
 This is probably due to the fact that when we know nothing about the environment, we are likely to get trapped in bad states, water or wolf.
 As we learn more and start using this knowledge, we can explore the environment for longer, but we still do not know where the apples are very well.

+- **Path length decrease, as we learn more**.
 Once we learn enough, it becomes easier for the agent to achieve the goal, and the path length starts to decrease.
 However, we are still open to exploration, so we often diverge away from the best path, and explore new options, making the path longer than optimal.

+- **Length increase abruptly**.
 What we also observe on this graph is that at some point, the length increased abruptly.
 This indicates the stochastic nature of the process, and that we can at some point "spoil" the Q-Table coefficients by overwriting them with new values.
 This ideally should be minimized by decreasing learning rate (for example, towards the end of training, we only adjust Q-Table values by a small value).

 Overall, it is important to remember that the success and quality of the learning process significantly depends on parameters, such as learning rate, learning rate decay, and discount factor.
 Those are often called **hyperparameters**, to distinguish them from **parameters**, which we optimize during training (for example, Q-Table coefficients).
 The process of finding the best hyperparameter values is called **hyperparameter optimization**, and it deserves a separate topic.